-Basic Decorating Principles to Achieve Contemporary Style in Your House
+Basic Decorating Principles To Achieve Contemporary Style In Your House

-Even though the modern style in interior design is not the same as contemporary style, these two concepts are often being substituted.
+Even though the modern style in interior design is not the same as the contemporary style, these two concepts are often being substituted.
 In fact, modern (or modernist) style refers to a very unique trend in art and architecture, which was developed in the first half of the 20th century.
 Contemporary style, on the other hand, is a fluid concept, which means what is currently fashionable and attractive.

 However, characteristics of the modern style, such as simplicity, minimalism, and functionality, easily resemble contemporary solutions and are currently very popular.